olara-tripleten/se-ft-vault/Lectures/Sprint-1/D3/Lesson-2.md

 ---
 ## Opening project on vscode
 Requisites:
-- Have Vscode downloaded
+- Have VS Code downloaded
-- Have liveserver extension for vscode downloaded
+- Have the live-server extension for VS Code downloaded
 - Have reached Chapter 8

 ---
-# Opening project on vscode
+# Opening the project on vscode
 Step by Step:
-- Download Starter Kit
+- Download the starter kit
-- Move starter-kit's folder into projects folder
+- Move the starter-kit's folder into your projects folder
-- Open folder on vscode
+- Open the folder in vscode
-- Open html file with Livepreview
+- Open the html file with live-server
 ---
 ## Brief & Checklist